fernandiego/MongoDBCourse/README.md

 - Update operators (updateOne, updateMany)
 - Update operators (min, max, mul) updates values minor than, greater than and multiplies values
 - Rename and unset operators
+- Upsert, update if the document exist, insert if not

 [//]: # (<details close><summary>Annotations</summary></details>)